FayCarsons/ocaml-joy/README.md

 ## Transformations

 A core concept of Joy is the "transformation".
-These are functions that change the way the primitive is drawn, its position, or rotation, or size.
+These are functions that change the way the joy_shape is drawn, its position, or rotation, or size.
 A simple transformation, let's start with rotation, could look like this:

 ```ocaml